The Best Small Toilets For Your Tiny Bathroom

 2018 Review & Buying Guide

-Saving spaces - just like captain Kirk, but only better.
+Saving space - just like captain Kirk, but only better.

-Luckily, we're not going to be travelling through space and fighting green skin aliens.
+Luckily, we're not going to be travelling through space and fighting aliens with green skin.

-No, I’m here to talk to you about these awesome small toilets that will make your bathroom spacious.
+No, I’m here to talk to you about these awesome small toilets that will make your small bathrooms seem more spacious.

-Most toilets are ADA regulated toilets, and are generally elongated bowl shape which makes everything a whole lot bigger.
+Most toilets are ADA regulated toilets, and are generally elongated bowl shaped, which makes everything a whole lot bigger.

-These small toilets are the ones you pick when you don’t want to remodel your whole bathroom like the wall mounted toilet or the corner toilet.
-Make sure to check out our list of the best toilet types where we mention other types of toilets perfect for small bathrooms.
+These small toilets are the ones you pick when you don’t want to remodel your whole bathroom, like the wall mounted toilet or the corner toilet.
+Make sure to check out our list of the best toilet types, where we mention other types of toilets that would be perfect for small bathrooms.

 So, let’s go for a ride to find the best small toilet for your bathroom.
 There will be some bumps along the way, but don’t worry, I’ll hold your hand.